Fish hatchery: Spawning

 Natural spawning can occur in hatcheries during the regular spawning season however where more control over spawning time is required spawning of mature animals can be induced by a variety of methods.
 Some of the more common methods are:

 Manual stripping: For shellfish, gonads are generally removed and gametes are extracted or washed free.
-Fish can be manually stripped of eggs and sperm by stroking the anaesthetised fish under the pectoral fins towards the anus causing gametes to freely flow out.
+Fish can be manually stripped of eggs and milt (sperm) by stroking the anaesthetised fish under the pectoral fins towards the anus causing gametes to freely flow out.

 Environmental manipulation: Thermal shock, where cool water is alternated with warmer water in flow-through tanks can induce spawning.
 Alternatively, if environmental cues that stimulate natural spawning are known, these can be mimicked in the tank e.g. changing salinity to simulate migratory behaviour.
 Many individuals can be induced to spawn this way, however this increases the likelihood of uncontrolled fertilisation occurring.

 Chemical injection: A number of chemicals can be used to induce spawning with various hormones being the most commonly used.

 Fertilisation

 Prior to fertilisation, eggs can be gently washed to remove wastes and bacteria that may contaminate cultures.
 Promoting cross-fertilisation between a large number of individuals is necessary to retain genetic diversity in hatchery produced stock.
-Batches of eggs are kept separate, fertilised with sperm obtained from several males and allowed to stand for an hour or two before samples are analyzed under a microscope to ensure high rates of fertilisation and to estimate numbers to be transferred to larval rearing tanks.
+Batches of eggs are kept separate, fertilised with milt obtained from several males and allowed to stand for an hour or two before samples are analyzed under a microscope to ensure high rates of fertilisation and to estimate numbers to be transferred to larval rearing tanks.